-Please note that selection into the Clinician-Investigator Program is very competitive.
-Successful candidates for the Clinician-Investigator Program have demonstrated considerable accomplishments and interest in research.
+Please note that selection into the Clinician-Investigator Training Program is very competitive.
+Successful candidates for the Clinician-Investigator Training Program have demonstrated considerable accomplishments and interest in research.

-International candidates for the Clinician-Investigator Program must read the information regarding the visa options and requirements.
+International candidates for the Clinician-Investigator Training Program must read the information regarding the visa options and requirements.

-For more information about the Clinician-Investigator Program in internal medicine, please contact:
+For more information about the Clinician-Investigator Training Program in internal medicine, please contact: